 Household members and visitors

-You need to register with us even if you only live there for some of the time.
+We need to check you even if you only live there for some of the time.
 For example, if:

 - you’re studying at university but come back during the holidays